 The Winer says that making quality wine is a personal experience as it is hands on craftsmanship of your finished wine that speaks for itself.
 The Winers have an extensive barrel program, specialize in fermenting red varietals “with skins on” and vinting white French hybrids and Ontario sourced fresh varietal juices.
-The process uses a minimal amount of additives and superior water quality (five-stage carbon filtration plus U-V Sterilization).
+The process uses a minimal amount of additives and superior quality water if required (a five-stage carbon filtration plus U-V Sterilization).

-The best part about making your own wine at The Towne Winer is that all of their services are customized to the bride and groom’s needs.
+The best part about making your own wine at The Towne Winer is that all of their services are customized to the couple’s needs.
 So for example, the Winers use their expertise to suggest which wines that would compliment the wedding dinner menu.

 Liz adds, “Varietal specific rosé wines are popular because they look so attractive in the stem as a toasting wine.
 Rosés are normally just off-dry, providing a versatile wine as an aperitif and as a food accompaniment.
 Even non-wine drinkers are surprised when they enjoy a glass.”

 Vinting at The Towne Winer is a fun introduction to wine making and a great way to learn about different regional styles, unique blends and varieties.
 Not to mention the pride and satisfaction of announcing to your wedding guests that this wine is your own creation!
-The Winers hope that brides and grooms express “What a fun experience they had making their wine for the wedding,” and that it was “well selected and went over really well with their guests.”
+The Winers hope that the couples express, “what a fun experience they had making their wine for the wedding,” and that it was “well selected and went over really well with their guests.”